team-watchdog/apoc-gardens-wiki/public/markdown/Flowers/shoe-flower.md

 | Weed control | Mulch around the base of plants to suppress weeds and retain moisture.

 ## Harvesting:
-Harvesting young full-grown leaves cut next to the stems or with all the stems.
+Carefully cut the flower stem about 1-2 inches below the bloom.
+If you are also interested in harvesting seeds, leave some flowers on the plant until they form seed pods.
+Harvest young full-grown leaves by cutting next to the stems.

 ## Curing:
 Hang the flowers upside down in a well-ventilated area until completely dry.